-This southwestern pasta salad is bright and fresh and summery and healthy, thanks to banza pasta made from chickpeas, tons of veggies, and an avocado yogurt dressing.
+This southwestern pasta salad is bright and fresh and healthy, thanks to Banza pasta made from chickpeas, tons of veggies, and an avocado yogurt dressing.
 It’s a perfect potluck salad or easy weeknight side dish to serve alongside grilled chicken or a veggie burger.

 You’re going to love this

 Easy.
 Just a little bit of prep goes a long way.
 While the pasta is boiling, chop your tomatoes, onions, and parsley or cilantro and you’re ready to go.